bioidiap/bob.db.base/doc/index.rst

 .. todolist::

 .. todo::
-   Improve the documentation by providing a users guide and a development guide.
+   Improve the documentation by providing a development guide.

 |project| provides an API to easily query and interface with well known
 database protocols.
 A |project| database contains information about the